Eko Heritage Awards: Second edition (2022)

 The second edition of the Eko Heritage Awards was held on July 10, 2022, at the Lagos Oriental Hotel, over 25 persons received honorary awards some of which include HRM Oba Olufolarin, Hazmat Yusuf, Babajimi Benson, Makayla Malaka, Maria Chike Benjamin, MC perenpe and several others.
 They were musical performances by Makayla Malaka, Bustapop, Yemilee and Adeyemi and his afrosonic band.
 The show also witnessed a beauty pageant, Miss Eko International, which was won by Miss Surulere.
-One of recognised brand at the second edition was De Sure Fraimz as they emerged Real estate company of the year at the voter's choice category.

 Third edition (2023)

 The third edition was held on Sunday July 16, 2023 at the Lagos Oriental Hotel.
-Nollywood actresses Mercy Aigbe and Nancy Isime emerged winners of Eko leadership award and Eko Most Stylish Personality respectively.
+Nollywood actresses Mercy Aigbe and Nancy Isime emerged winners of Eko Leadership Award and Eko Most Stylish Personality respectively.
 Popular content creator Moyosoreoluwa emerged media personality of the year, content creator Nasboi emerged social content creator of the year. and Ashmusy also emerged winner at the third edition.
 Some of the brands that emerged winners at the third edition is a traveling agency, TMT Travels and tours Limited, they emerged the best distinctive traveling agency of the year.
 Mr Ideal Nigeria also emerged Best Male pageant brand.

+Fourth edition (2024)

+The fourth edition was held on Sunday, July 14, 2024, at the Lagos Oriental Hotel, Victoria Island.
+Some awardees at the event include Mr. Macaroni, Kiekie, Commissioner Dj Wysei, Adeoluwa Prince Enioluwa, Nollywood actress Osas Ighodaro, fashion stylist Veekee James, and others.
+Some brands that bagged awards include Elithan Events, Balmoral Events Centre, Dip Tour Traveling and Tours, TMT Cakes and Events, and Misters of Nigeria, which emerged as the Male Pageant Brand of the Year.

+Fifth edition (2025)

+The fifth edition of the Eko Heritage Awards was hosted by Sheye Banks and Lexie Armani, and it was held on Sunday, July 27 at the Lagos Oriental Hotel, Victoria Island.
+This edition was themed " Celebrating Timeless Legacy".
+Some of the honorees for the fifth edition include Amadou Elizabeth (Jarvis), Phyna, Shank Comics, Purple Speedy, Whaleswavy, Quincy Jones, Lynda Aguocha, and others.
+Some brands that were also awarded include Whitestone Events Place, Events by Avo, Hills Concepts, Naija Hair Factory, Johito Travels, and Reelsbygeorge.
+Pooja Media and Communications.